-A vector field satisfying any one (and hence all) of these properties is said to be conservative for the region D. The second property is referred to as path-independance.
-A function V satisfying the third property with respect to \vec{F} is called a potential function for the vector field \vec{F} .
-The fourth property is called the component test.
+A vector field satisfying any one (and hence all) of these properties is said to be conservative for the region D. A function V satisfying the first property with respect to $\vec{F}$ is called a potential function for the vector field $\vec{F}$ .
+The second property is called the component test.
+The third property is referred to as path-independance.
+The fourth property is sometimes called the closed-loop property.